An Interview with Paul Bergen on Electronic Cigarette Safety

 Paul L. Bergen has been involved in tobacco harm reduction since 2005.
 He was involved with the Tobacco Harm Reduction Project, and has more recently set up the site Canadian Vapers News & Opinions with his fellow authors, including Carl V. Phillips.

 He is involved in the Electronic Cigarette Trade Association of Canada (ECTA) and has frequently presented at the International Harm Reduction Association conferences.
 His main focus has been on correcting misinformation regarding nicotine and health.

-Partnering with ECigaretteDirect’s director James Dunworth, they created the e-book ‘Electronic Cigarettes: What the Experts Say’ which is available on Amazon, or free if you sign up to our newsletter.
+Partnering with ECigaretteDirect’s director James Dunworth, they created the e-book ‘Electronic Cigarettes: What the Experts Say’ which is available on Amazon.

 We also now have a few years of population use and though you really need decades of use to be certain, at least we know nothing major and short term has appeared.
 The one reasonable concern is that there is little regulation on the manufacture of these devices and some might inadvertently harbour some potentially toxic contaminant (though it would have to be remarkably robust to approach the toxicity of cigarette smoke).

 Can it stop people smoking?